Threat Outbreak Alert: Fake Payment Notification Email Messages on July 30, 2013

 2013 July 30 15:18 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain a payment notification attachment for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain a payment notification attachment for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment and view the payment details.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID6726) may contain the following files: